LouisvilleMetro/WazeCCPProcessor/README.md

 ## Costs

-This config stands up infrastructure that is mostly cheap/free (depending on usage), but the database itself is pretty powerful and will result in monthly charges in excess of $200 (as of this writing).
+This config stands up infrastructure that is pretty inexpensive (and is about the same for any sized city).
+The database itself is the main cost (95+%) and will result in monthly charges under $200.
 We are working on ways to reduce the costs and you can help out on this [issue](https://github.com/LouisvilleMetro/WazeCCPProcessor/issues/32).

 ## Current Plans